yurikoval/omniauth-slack/README.md

 ## Scopes
-Slack lets you choose from a [few different scopes](https://api.slack.com/docs/oauth-scopes#scopes). *Here is another [list of Slack scopes](https://api.slack.com/scopes) with classic and new app compatibility information.*
+Slack lets you choose from a [few different scopes](https://api.slack.com/docs/oauth-scopes#scopes).
+*Here's another [table of Slack scopes](https://api.slack.com/scopes) showing classic and new app compatibility.*

-However, you cannot request both `identity` scopes and other scopes at the same time.
+**Important:** You cannot request both `identity` scopes and regular scopes in a single authorization request.

-If you need to combine regular app scopes with those used for “Sign in with Slack”, you should configure two providers:
+If you need to combine "Add to Slack" scopes with those used for "Sign in with Slack", you should configure two providers:

 ```ruby
 provider :slack, 'API_KEY', 'API_SECRET', scope: 'identity.basic', name: :sign_in_with_slack
 provider :slack, 'API_KEY', 'API_SECRET', scope: 'team:read,users:read,identify,bot'
 ```

-Use the first provider to sign users in and the second to add the application (and deeper capabilities) to their team.
+Use the first provider to sign users in and the second to add the application, and deeper capabilities, to their team.

-Slack is designed to allow quick authorization of users with minimally scoped requests.
-Deeper scope authorizations are intended to be acquired with further passes thru Slack's authorization process, as the needs of the user and the endpoint app require.
+Sign-in-with-Slack handles quick authorization of users with minimally scoped requests.
+Deeper scope authorizations are acquired with further passes through the Add-to-Slack authorization process.

 This works because Slack scopes are additive: Once you successfully authorize a scope, the token will possess that scope forever, regardless of what flow or scopes are requested at future authorizations.

-Removal of scope(s) requires revocation of the token.
+Removal of scope requires revocation of the token.

 ## Authentication Options